DE

 No table of contents available

-2. Predictive Analytics and data-driven forecasts:
+2. Predictive analytics and data-driven forecasting:

-3. Automation of content creation and distribution:
+3. Automating content creation and distribution:

 4. Efficiency through intelligent automation:

-1. From target groups to 'Segment-of-One': Your radical personalization strategy
+1. From audiences to the "segment of one": your radical personalization strategy

-2. Conversational marketing: Dialogue as the new funnel
+2. Conversational marketing: dialogue as the new funnel

-3. Content strategy: Quality and AI optimization hand in hand
+3. Content strategy: quality and AI optimization hand in hand

-4. SEO and AI: The symbiosis for your visibility
+4. SEO and AI: the symbiosis for your visibility

-Trend 1 from Asia: The "Super-App" ecosystem & Social Commerce 2.0
+Trend 1 from Asia: the "super app" ecosystem & Social Commerce 2.0

 AI-driven community commerce: AI identifies potential buyers with similar interests and brings them together in groups to achieve better prices through joint bulk purchases.